Kimi (film): Plot

 The men catch up with Angela and attempt to force her into a van, but a group of nearby protestors prevent her from being abducted.
 However, one of Rivas's men, a hacker named Yuri, is able to deduce where she is headed from her search history.
 Angela is drugged and taken back to her apartment by her kidnappers, who plan to stage a home invasion to cover up her murder.
 On their way inside, they are interrupted by Kevin, a neighbor who also spends all of his time inside and became concerned after seeing Angela leave the house.
 Kevin is stabbed, distracting the assailants, but Rivas is already waiting inside her apartment.
 He confiscates the flash drive and begins to delete the recordings from Angela's laptop, but she uses her Kimi device to again distract Rivas and his men, escaping to a higher floor.
-She cobbles together a weapon using a nail gun left by a construction project in the apartment above her, using it to kill the intruders.
-Terry, whom she had planned to meet up with, arrives just as she is calling 9-1-1.
+She cobbles together a weapon using a nail gun left by a construction project in the apartment above her, using it to kill the intruders, with an assisting stab from Kevin.
+Terry, whom she had planned to meet up with, arrives just as she instructs Kimi to call 9-1-1.

 An epilogue shows that Bradley Hasling has been arrested for Samantha's murder.
 Angela, sporting a new hairstyle, gets breakfast with Terry outside of her apartment.